 You might need all or a combination of these depending on your skills and where you are from.
 All of the applications are processed by the Immigration and Naturalization Service (IND).
-The necessary documents need to be presented in English, Dutch, German, or French and legalized.
-Because the process can get complicated and confusing, the best practice is to rely on the help of professionals with local expertise.
-See how they can help you contacting them now.
+The necessary documents need to be presented in English, Dutch, German, or French, and legalized.
+Because the process can become complex and confusing, the best practice is to rely on the help of professionals with local expertise.

-In most cases, when moving to work in the Netherlands, you will need a work permit (sometimes referred to as TWV).
-The only exception is if you are applying for a highly-skilled migrant visa, for which you do not need an additional work permit.
+In most cases, when moving to the Netherlands for work, you will need a work permit (sometimes referred to as TWV).
+The only exception is if you are applying for a highly skilled migrant visa.
+In this case, you do not need an additional work permit.

-The Netherlands work permit application form will be handled by your employer.
-They will be the one to tell you what documents you need to present.
+The Netherlands work permit application form will be filled in and submitted by your employer.
+They will tell you what documents you need to present.

 Do You Need a Residence Permit for the Netherlands?

 All nationals that are not from EU/EEA member states or Switzerland require a residence permit to stay in the Netherlands.
-However, how and when you should apply for one depends on whether or not you need a long-stay visa.
+How and when you should apply for one depends on whether or not you need a long-stay visa.

-In most cases you will need both a work and resident permit, so you can submit a joint application for both called GVVA or the Single Permit.
-However, note that unless you are self-employed, it will be your employer that will take care of your residence permit.
+In most cases you will need both a work and resident permit.
+You can submit a joint application for both, called GVVA, or the Single Permit.
+Please note that, unless you are self-employed, it will be your employer who takes care of your residence permit.

 Do You Need a Long-Stay Visa for the Netherlands?

-The Netherlands’ long-stay visa, also known as the authorization for temporary stay or MVV, is necessary only for nationals of some countries.
+The Netherlands’s long-stay visa, also known as the authorization for temporary stay or MVV, is necessary only for nationals of certain countries.
 If you are a national of the following countries, you do not need a visa to stay in the Netherlands: